alonisser/PushToWordpress/Readme.md

     cd repo folder
     python setup.py install (If that doesn't work you should run the build command first)

 working on a 'pip install' version, straight from the cheeseshop

 ##Usage:
-basic:
+Current and quite basic:

-    python presser.py inputfile.md optionaltitle
+    presser inputfile.md optionaltitle

+where there is a config.ini file with wordpress blog connection details in the same folder.

 Simple isn't it? going to be simpler soon..
 currently can't handle media files with the posts (but check the TODO section for more info about that).